-To view our current online tour schedule, simply click on the Google Calendar link!
+To view our current online tour schedule, simply click on the Book Now link!

-The TAZ offers two daily tours (four-person minimum), seven days a week.
+The TAZ offers one daily tour (four-person minimum), seven days a week.

-Please Note: You can take the afternoon tour and still have plenty of time to catch the evening Alaska Airlines flight to Juneau.
+Please Note: You can take this tour and still have plenty of time to catch the evening Alaska Airlines flight to Juneau.

 $60.00 (children 4-12)